yakuhzi/news-analysis/README.md

 **SUMMARY:** NER tagging with spacy and german language model does not work perfectly, but quite good and good enough for a first filtering of the text to recognize in which text political parties/ actors are mentioned at all

+**UPDATE:** First, NER tagging was treated as a seperate task and not as part of the preprocessing pipeline.
+After integrating it into the preprocessing pipeline, it turned out that it performed best when doing it right after removing all special characters and before lowercasing.
+From a first insight into the data, it seems like through integrating it into the preprocessing pipeline directly, some false positives were filtered out (has to be relatet to removal of special characters) but also more false negatives occured.
+But overall, the results still look decent.